What is a Partner Training Program?

 Pitfalls (Don'ts)

-- One-size-fits-all training: Generic content fails to engage.
-Different partners have different needs.
+- One-size-fits-all training: Generic content fails to engage; different partners have different needs.

 6. Advanced Applications

-Mature organizations use advanced training methods.
+Mature organizations frequently use advanced training methods.

 7. Ecosystem Integration